ENGN2912B-2016/CNN-B/readme.md

 ```

-After computation, you will get top 5 possible predictions.
+When computation finish, you will get top 5 possible classifications.
 Following is an output example from Classification_CaffeNet.ipynb

 ```